CHILD SUPPORT

 - Financial resources necessary to address the child(ren)s individual needs

 These factors will help the court determine which parent requires support to care for the child(ren) at the same standard as before the separation.
-In many cases, the non-custodial parent will be responsible for child support payments.
+In many cases, the non-custodial parent will be responsible for support payments.

 However, in cases where one parent has significantly higher earnings, it is possible for the custodial parent to pay support payments to the non-custodial parent to ensure equal accommodations for the child(ren).